Edwin Thomas Hall: Biography

 Born in 1851, the son of architect George Hall, he started independent practice in London in 1876, and is best known for his work designing hospitals.
 He won the 1894 competition for the design of Hither Green Infectious Diseases Hospital and then a 1908 competition to design the new Manchester Royal Infirmary.
 The architect John Brooke was cited as "joint architect" with E T Hall in the design of the Manchester Royal Infirmary opened on 6 July 1909.
 He also designed two hospitals in Leeds, the Homoeopathic Hospital in Queen Square, London and several hospitals in Sussex as well as the St Giles Hospital in Peckham and the Camberwell Infirmary (both in London).

 His large architectural practice also designed a number of factories, offices, churches, houses and flats.
-Amongst these are Sloane Mansions in Sloane Square and St Ermin's Mansions in 1889 (which later became St Ermin's Hotel in 1899) in Westminster.
+Amongst these are Sloane Mansions in Sloane Square and St Ermin's Mansions in 1889 (which became St Ermin's Hotel in 1899) in Westminster.